Reading Time: 3 minutes

 How Does Bipolar Disorder Relate to Addiction?

 Some propose that there may be a genetic link between the two while others believe that those who live with this condition are likely to turn to drug and/or alcohol abuse as a coping mechanism.
-Still other cases seem to suggest that alcohol or drug abuse can cause the symptoms associated with this mood disorder, as the National Library of Medicine states that “abnormal brain structure and function” plays a role in causing bipolar disorder, something consistent substance abuse can create.
+Still, other cases seem to suggest that alcohol or drug abuse can cause the symptoms associated with this mood disorder that “abnormal brain structure and function” plays a role in causing bipolar disorder, something consistent substance abuse can create.

 In general, those who suffer from both are dealing with two severe mental illnesses and require immense help from professional treatment programs as well as from loved ones.
 If someone you care about shows signs of both these disorders, it is important to support them and help them seek treatment as soon as possible.